 - Criminal Law

 - Cybercrime in Criminal Justice

 Students in some programs may be required to take online classes and attend classes at different locations.

-NAU also offers Criminal Justice at the bachelor’s degree level and as a concentration area for the Master of Management degree program.
+NAU also offers Criminal Justice as a concentration area for the Master of Management degree program.

 To read disclosure information about our graduation rates, the median debt of students who completed this program and other important information, select the type of student that best describes you.

 National American University’s Indianapolis campus has been serving students in the area since 2012.
 The Indianapolis campus offers the convenience of online classes, or a combination of both online and on ground classes.
 Students can pursue an associate or bachelor's degree in a wide variety of programs.
 Located just off of Interstate 465 and Michigan Road on the north side, the Indianapolis campus is easily accessible from all areas of Indianapolis and the surrounding communities.